argenisosorio/django-rest-framework-example/README.md

 In the series branch is a example to model serializer, we record a TV series with the fields (name, release_date, rating, category) from the django admin, and show the list of series in json format.

+Too show all django users registered in format json.